mavericks-db/mavericks-db/README.md

 ```
 🌱 A self-taught software developer from the Philippines.

-👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about HTML, Sass,
-and JavaScript.
-I started my coding journey on February 2022.
-Currently, I am studying as a remote student
+👨‍💻 I spend most of my time learning to code by watching tutorials and reading materials about React, Sass, and JavaScript.
+I started my coding journey in March 2022.
+Currently, I am studying as a remote student at Microverse.
-at Microverse.

-🎓 I graduated in University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.
+🎓 I graduated from the University of the Philippines - Diliman with a degree in 🏗 BS Civil Engineering.

 💻 My most used line of code is git commit -m "Create .gitignore file".

-🥅 My goals for this year are to find a fulfilling job after completing the program, collaborate and contribute
-to open source projects and help other students in Microverse.
+🥅 My main goal after completing the program is to be able to secure a full stack web developer job position, as well as collaborate and contribute to open source projects, and assist other students in Microverse as a volunteer mentor.

 ```
 ---